-Understanding Commercial Truck Insurance
+Understanding Commercial Truck Insurance [Updated 2021]

 It’s required by law for a small business or an owner operator offering trucking services to have commercial truck insurance coverage.
 This insurance can be a costly item for a company that owns only one or two trucks.
+In fact, you can expect to pay on average of $3,000 just for the down payment.
 However, there are options available that can alter the cost, based on:

 Bobtail insurance applies after the truck’s load is delivered and the vehicle is traveling without cargo or a trailer.
 It is also for owners that use the truck for personal use.

 This is similar to non-trucking liability coverage, which applies when the truck is not transporting cargo.
 Occupational accident insurance covers the owner operator for accidental death or dismemberment that occurs in the course of the truck driving.

 This coverage consists of collision coverage and comprehensive insurance.
-Collision damage in basic coverage covers the costs of the other vehicle from an accident if you were at fault as well as the damage to your vehicle.
+Collision damage in basic coverage covers the costs of the other vehicle from an accident if you were at fault, as well as the damage to your vehicle.
 Comprehensive insurance is similar to regular motor vehicle insurance.
 It covers the cost of repairs to your vehicles, up to the maximum value, that’s covered by something other than a collision.

 Because you need coverage for every possible scenario, companies that offer commercial trucking insurance have a variety of specialized options to choose from without increasing the price to an unaffordable amount.
 In addition to basic coverage, the trucker who transports cargo on behalf of customers needs commercial auto liability.
 This will provide coverage for bodily injuries and damage to the property of others.
 Cargo insurance covers the loss or damage of the cargo, and the cost depends on the type and value of the cargo.